Copy That: Ducks Name Toshiba As Their Official Documents Solution Provider

 Melo is a graduate of Toshiba’s Six Sigma certification program and holds a Bachelor of Arts degree from Montclair State College in New Jersey and a Master of Business Administration degree from New York University.

-Senior Vice President of Sales Americas, Toshiba America Business Solutions, Inc.
+Chief Revenue Officer, Toshiba America Business Solutions, Inc.

 White began his tenure at Toshiba in 1996 as a vice president of operations and acquisitions for Toshiba Office Products Acquisition Company division, which is currently Toshiba Business Solutions, the organization’s network of direct dealers.
 He has led the company’s comprehensive array of indirect sales channels, including independent office equipment dealers, government, education and national accounts and distributor channel since 1999.

 Prior to joining Toshiba, White served as vice president of operations at Savin.
 He received numerous awards for his work at Savin, including Director of the Year and District Sales Manager of the Year.